Published On 13 Jul, 2021

 So, you got your set of lingual braces, finally.

 Lingual braces come with its own share of discomfort just like any other orthodontic treatment.
-In the beginning, you’ll likely develop mouth sore and some speech problems.
+In the beginning, you’ll likely develop a mouth sores and some speech problems.
 But, these are short-lived.
 As and when you start following the dental regimen prescribed by your dentist, these problems cease to exist.

 Lingual Braces are one of the most effective teeth straightening options available today wherein the braces are mounted behind the teeth for retaining your natural smile.
 Click to learn more.